Spontoon Island

 Because the Spontoon Island Archipelago is located in the North Pacific, and on the other side of the world from fashion centers, one should not be surprised to see variations on European fashions that might be 5 to 10 years out-of-date.
 One can still see "bobbed" hair and knee-high hemlines.
 Asian styles of clothes and "Explorer" and paramilitary fashions can be seen.
 Sailor & 'Pinafore' leisure wear is common.

-Hair styles are influenced by the climate: Most of the Spontoon Island Archipelago is humid, and very warm in the summer tourist season: "permanant waved" hair doesn't stay permanant.
+Hair styles are influenced by the climate: Most of the Spontoon Island Archipelago is humid, and very warm in the summer tourist season: "permanent waved" hair doesn't stay permanent.

 'Native' Spontoonie fashions -- influences

 The Spontoonie culture was deliberately crafted out of a combination of several cultures from the plantation workers abandoned on the islands in the 1880s.
-These even included Scandinavian (Icelandic) and North American native (Northwest Coast).
-Polynesian culture has the most obvious influence, especially as seen by the tourists, and it admittedly fits the climate and region.
+These even included farm workers from the British Commonwealth, Scandinavians (Icelandic) and North American natives (Northwest Coast).
+Polynesian culture has had the most obvious influence on local clothing, especially as seen by the tourists, and it admittedly fits the climate and region.
 (See the History webpage commentary on the settlement of the islands for more background)

 Spontoon Island native culture is still a work-in-progress, and the younger Spontoonies grow up with that as part of their culture.
 They have a willingness to borrow or combine bits of other cultures, looking for a good fit for themselves, something that is in tune with what they are becoming.
 They are becoming happy with a culture that has a face for their family and village, a face for all the Spontoonies (the "Althing", their culture of politics), a face for the resident 'Euro' population, and a face for the outside 'Euro' world.
 Sometimes this face for the outside world is covered with a mask named "Custom".

-Their clothing and costume may be changed for each face they want to show.
+Their clothing and costume may be changed for each aspect they want to show.

 A family & village may have a preferred style of clothing that may be comfortable to live and work in around their home.
 This could be grass skirts, loincloths, sarongs, or cotton pants & skirts, and various tops (or not).
 There might be details or pattern that might indicate a particular village.
 Simon Barber has noted the oiled & brushed patterns & symbols in the fur that can be displayed as information to other Spontoonies.